 The word ‘gospel’ actually means ‘good news’.
 But before the good news, there was the bad news of Adam and Eve sinning by disobeying God (Genesis 3:1-24).
-Sin is defined as ‘any failure to conform to the moral law of God in act, attitude and nature‘.
+Sin can be defined as any failure to conform to the moral law of God in act, attitude and nature.
 Since all members of the human race are represented by Adam and Eve, it follows that every human being has inherited their sinful nature.
 Additionally, like Adam and Eve we too sin ourselves (Romans 3:23, Ephesians 2:1-3).

 God is holy and righteous so He can have nothing to do with sin, and because He is just, sin has to be punished.
 Thus, because of sin, not only are we eternally separated from God, we are also faced with eternal punishment of an infinite length of time in hell, beginning with the sting of death (Romans 6:23a).

 Only someone who is sinless can rescue the whole human race that is drowning in the sea of sin.
 The good news is that there is someone who can do it and has done it.
 His name is Jesus Christ.
 The reason God sent Jesus to save us from our sin is because of His love for us (John 3:16).
 However, since God is a God of justice, the sin that separates us from Him has to be dealt with for us to be forgiven and reconciled to Him.
 Hebrews 9:22 tells us that without the shedding of blood there is no forgiveness of sin.
 Jesus, who is both God (Colossians 2:9) and man (John 1:14) and who lived a sinless life (1 Peter 2:22) is the only one who could die in our place for our sins to be forgiven.